 This week’s find by the news is the venom of the deadly African Black Mamba snake (Dendroaspis polylepis polylepis).
 No question about it: this is gee-whiz, oh-wow stuff!
 It is fascinating that the secret of the mamba snake’s arsenal is a class of tiny proteins (peptides) now named “mambalgins.”
-One can imagine dancing dollar signs from the glowing descriptions of these peptides as non-addictive and, simultaneously, highly potent painkillers.
+One can imagine dancing dollar signs from the glowing descriptions of these peptides as being non-addictive and, simultaneously, highly-potent painkillers.

 “As strong as morphine,”

 says Dr. Eric Lingueglia to the BBC, based on the observed analgesic effects when mambalgins are injected into the spines of mice.
 The peptides block an acid-sensing ion channel called ASIC1a: an entirely different kind of receptor than those targeted by the dreaded opioids.